marciogualtieri/Scala-PaintShop/README.md

      ./target/scala-2.11/api/index.html

-This application requires SBT and Scala 2.11
+This application was developed using SBT 0.13.0 and Scala 2.11

 ### <a name="execute-the-jar-in-the-command-line"></a> EXECUTE THE JAR IN THE COMMAND LINE